Con9do2517/Cell-Cancer-Classification-wiht-SVM/README.md

 # Cell-Cancer-Classification-with-SVM
-Using Pyspark to solve the problem about customer clustering Practice basical with Git
+Using Pyspark to solve the problem about customer clustering \
+Practice git basic command